Workflow

 The Workflow Node allows a Workflow to call another Workflow.
 This is comparable to a function calling another function in code and permits re-use of Workflows.

-To add a Workflow to your current Workflow, click + on the Workflow Design Canvas.
-In the Choose Node or Workflow dialog that displays, click the Workflow tab and select a Workflow.
+on the Workflow Design Canvas.
+In the Choose Node or Workflow

 The chosen child Workflow will be presented on the Design Canvas as a Node and the input and output properties defined in Variable Bar's on the child Workflow will display as Properties on the Node.

-If you change Properties in the Variable Bars of the child Workflow, you can refresh them in the parent Workflow by clicking the Node Header options button and choosing Refresh Properties.
+If you change Properties in the Variable Bars of the child Workflow, you can refresh them in the parent Workflow by clicking the Node Header options button and choosing Refresh Properties

-You can also open the child Workflow by choosing Open Workflow from the Node Header options menu.
+You can also open the child Workflow by choosing Open Workflow

 Parallel Workflows

-Click Enable Parallel Mode to allow multiple child Workflow invokes to occur in parallel.
+to allow multiple child Workflow invokes to occur in parallel.
 This pattern is useful when you want work to complete as quickly as possible.

 How Parallel Invokes Work